 Day 4: Off to Key West where you can shop all day and bar hop all night.
-Just make sure you get to Mallory Square before sunset!
-We suggest Sloppy Joes to start your night of fun.
+Don’t forget to get to Mallory Square before sunset!
+To start your night of fun, we suggest Sloppy Joes.

-Day 5: After your encounter with Key West, head down to Sand Key or the Marqueses Keys for some fun water activities.
+Day 5: Head down to Sand Key after your encounter with Key West or the Marqueses Keys for some fun water activities.
 Here we will an anchor out so you can experience one of the worldís most beautiful sunsets (yes, even better than Key West).

 Day 6: As we start heading North again, we can stop at Little Torch Key where you can dine at Little Palm Island, the Keys only resort & spa.